tangbao/NJ-MVC-Appointment-Helper/README.md

 If it could help you, please give me a star.
 Appreciated.

-For now, I am working on the persistence of the bot - make everything, including the job queue of the bot persistent after restarting the bot.
-So please remember to go back and check for updates.

 I really hope this COVID-19 pandemic can end soon so that everything can go back to normal.
 Hope this bot can help you a little.

 Stay safe.

+## Bot Updates

+For now, I am working on the persistence of the bot - make everything, including the job queue of the bot persistent after restarting the bot.
+So please remember to go back and check for updates.

+### 2021 Aug 25

+Add `admin` role.
+Admin can use `/updateauth` cmd to update the authorized users list without restarting the bot.

 ## Demo